WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 - **Free Variable**: A variable $v$ is said to be **free** in a term $T$ if it is ***not bound by an abstraction*** $\lambda v. \ T$, that is, **not a parameter** of the function.
 Denoted by $FV(T)$.

-- **Evaluation**: The process of simplifying lambda expressions by applying reduction rules to produce a normal form.
+- **Evaluation**: Simplifying lambda expressions by applying reduction rules to produce a normal form.

 - **Redex**: A **redex** *(redexes)* is a reducible expression in lambda calculus **that can be simplified** by applying a reduction rule.